Which organism is responsible for Rocky Mountain Spotted Fever?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Rickettsia rickettsii is the organism responsible for Rocky Mountain Spotted Fever.
-This bacterium is a type of obligate intracellular pathogen that is primarily transmitted to humans through the bite of infected ticks, specifically the American dog tick and the Rocky Mountain wood tick.
-Once inside the host, Rickettsia rickettsii invades the cells of the blood vessels, leading to inflammation and damage of the endothelial cell lining.
-This results in the characteristic symptoms of the disease, such as fever, rash, and other systemic effects.
+Rickettsia rickettsii is the organism responsible for Rocky Mountain Spotted Fever, a serious and potentially fatal disease.
+This bacterium is a type of rickettsial organism, which are small, obligate intracellular parasites.
+Rickettsia rickettsii is primarily transmitted to humans through the bite of infected ticks, particularly the American dog tick and the Rocky Mountain wood tick.

 Subscribe